Michelle Palmisano, B.ENG., M.S., Ph.D.

 - Computer Skills Needed:

-- Ability to learn and understand the course management system, Blackboard.
+- Ability to learn and understand the course management system, Canvas.

 - Can organize and save files on computer.

-- Have a working email address that is compatible with Blackboard.
+- Have a working email address that is compatible with Canvas.

-- Ability to communicate using email and the Blackboard system.
+- Ability to communicate using email and the Canvas system.

 - Ability to navigate on the internet.